ml-opensource/API-manifesto/README.md

 </details>

-## Use `null` or unset keys that are not set
+### Use `null` or unset keys that are not set

-To make the API explicit and to make it easier for the consumer, always return keys without values as `null` or unset them.
+In case of missing values return them as `null` or don't include them.
+Do not use empty objects or empty strings.

 <details>
 <summary>Click to see examples</summary>